Cerulity32K/Cerulity32K/README.md

 [![YouTube](https://img.shields.io/badge/YouTube-Cerulity-dd2222?labelColor=222222&logo=youtube)](https://www.youtube.com/@cerulity32k)

 # Achievements
-FRC 2022-2023: Our team won the Provincial Championship and was invited to the World Championships.
-I designed and created an app to streamline data entry to form better alliances.
+FRC 2022-2023 (Charged Up): Our team (2200) won the Provincial Championship and was invited to the World Championship.
+Unfortunately, this was unanticipated and we did not have enough time to schedule transportation.
+However, I designed and created an app in Xamarin (C#) to streamline data entry to form better alliances.
 I also designed a much more developer-ergonomic, interface-based system for autonomous code, as opposed to autonomous based on switch statement sequences.

+FRC 2023-2024 (Crescendo): Our team qualified for the World Championship, and this year we were able to go.
+I rewrote my scouting app in Flutter (Dart), and adapted it to this year's game.
+This made the app much more responsive, and extra functionality was added to ensure that it was user-friendly.
+For example, in the start of the match, the starting location of the robot and locations of picked up game pieces is mimicked visually inside the app.
+The app was also improved visually compared to the 2022-2023 version of the app.

 # Major Projects
 I have many projects.
 These are projects that I've developed the furthest.